rmrk-team/NestingEIP/README.md

 The proposal enforces that a parent token can't be nested into one of its child token, or downstream child tokens for that matter.
 A parent token and its children are all managed by the parent token's root owner.
 This means that if a token would be nested into one of it's children, this would create the ownership loop and none of the tokens within the loop could be managed anymore.

+6. **Why is there not a "safe" nest transfer method?**

+`nestTransfer` is always "safe" since it MUST check for `INestable` compatibility on the destination.

-6. **How does this proposal differ from the other proposals trying to address a similar problem?**
+7. **How does this proposal differ from the other proposals trying to address a similar problem?**

-- TODO: Add considerations & comparisons to other proposals
+This interface allows for tokens to both be sent to and receive other tokens.
+The propose-accept and parent governed patterns allow for a more secure use.
+The backward compatibility is only added for ERC721, allowing for a simpler interface.

 ### Propose-Commit pattern for child token management